-One of Hoffmann’s most common motifs – the hallmark of his fiction – is the theme of parallelism.
-His fantasies are unlike typical fairy tales in that they don’t depict wondrous things happening in a wondrous world (where, for instance, witches, dragons, and gnomes are treated as a matter of course), but rather depict the parallel universe of wonder invading its drab, realistic twin.
-In this sense his fiction is tremendously surreal and often reads like a fairly straight-forward dream: regular peoples’ virtues and vices are caricatured to grotesque dimensions, hidden natures are exposed, neglected abilities and insights are transformed into magical powers, and repressed emotions are amplified into acts of shocking violence.
-“The Stranger Child” is one of Hoffmann’s seven fairy tales, but is set in the dreary Prussian countryside rather than a world of charms and curses.
+One of Hoffmann’s most common motifs – a consistent hallmark of his fiction – is the theme of parallelism.
+His fantasies are unlike typical fairy tales in that they don’t usually depict wondrous things happening in a wondrous world – one where, for instance, witches, dragons, and gnomes are treated as a matter of course; rather, they build dramatic tension by having a parallel universe of just such wonders invading its drab, realistic twin.
+In this sense his fiction is both tremendously surreal and at times mundane, peopled by dull but relatable characters oppressed by dull but relatable problems (imagine a movie critical of middle-class malaise, like Office Space, being inexplicably crossed with a hyperactive, hallucinogenic fantasy Little Nemo’s Adventures in Slumberland).
+As such, they often read like a dream journal being used for self-analysis: regular peoples’ virtues and vices are caricatured to grotesque dimensions, hidden natures are exposed, neglected abilities and insights are transformed into magical powers, and repressed emotions are amplified into acts of shocking violence.

-And yet he immediately alerts us that things are not what they seem: the Baron von Brakel, father to our protagonists, calls his home a “castle” although it is a humble farmstead – instead of intimidating walls and clammy drafts it has friendly birch trees and crackling fires.
+“The Stranger Child” is one of Hoffmann’s seven fairy tales, but it is set in the dreary Prussian countryside rather than a fairy world of charms and curses.
+And yet he immediately alerts us that things are not what they seem: the Baron von Brakel, father to our protagonists, calls his humble farmstead a “castle,” and, in fact, it seems somewhat better than a castle: instead of intimidating ramparts, gloomy royals, and clammy drafts it hosts a dreamy woods, a loving family, and snug warmth.
 Hoffmann encourages us to find peace and contentment in the power of imagination.
-What is better than a fierce, drafty castle?
+What is better than a fierce, stony castle?
 A cozy, little cottage that you imagine to be your castle.
-Throughout the story the characters are confronted by evil Doppelgängers and transcendental twins: their simple, happy father is contrasted with his medal-wearing, coach driving cousin – an ambitious and arrogant court official; they encounter an androgynous child spirit – the literal Spirit of Childhood – in whom both brother and sister project themselves and see their idealized Selves; their bulbous, grotesque tutor – sent from the Baron’s cousin to educate and civilize his imaginative children – is revealed to be a sadistic gnome king in disguise, and so on.
+Throughout the story the characters are confronted by evil Doppelgängers and transcendental twins: their simple, happy father is contrasted with his medal-wearing, coach driving cousin – an ambitious and arrogant court official; they encounter an androgynous child spirit – the literal Spirit of Childhood – in whom both brother and sister project themselves and see their idealized Selves; their bulbous, grotesque tutor – sent from the Baron’s cousin to re-educate and civilize his imaginative children – is revealed to be a sadistic gnome king in disguise, and so on.
 It is a story that emphasizes the importance of imagination, condemns the cynicism of adulthood, and warns against the smother the child within us all.

 SUMMARY